Quatlus/quatlus_blog/_posts/2018-07-02-welcome-to-jekyll.markdown

 date:   2018-07-02 17:47:59 +0200
 categories: jekyll update
 ---
 Initialized the first row of the LED Matrix with Mover Objects set to ‘On’.
 The Mover Class is adapted form Dan Shiffmans `Nature of Code` [Video][video1], but doen't use acceleration.
 Instead the velocity is set direcly by the value of the two potentiometers.
-The analogRead gives each Mover Object its own value and so after some time the row pattern dissolves to some random organic “clouds”, “rain” or “fire” pattern.
+The analogRead gives each Mover Object its own value and so after some time the row pattern dissolves to some random organic pattern.

 In the next test I will try to include acceleration.

 <video  style="display:block; width:100%; height:auto;" autoplay controls loop="loop">
    <source src="https://quatlus.github.io/quatlus_blog/media/blog1led8x8_b.mp4" type="video/mp4" />
 </video>
-\\
 \\
 ---